-- Interagency coordination and development of agreements - Nonpublic school/agency coordination and development of master contracts on behalf of member Local Education Agencies (LEAs) and uniform procedures for individual service agreements - Provision of program specialist services - Evaluation, program review, and data collection as required - Implement the regionalized services of the Special Education Local Plan Area (SELPA): - a.
+- Interagency coordination and development of agreements - Nonpublic school/agency coordination and development of master contracts on behalf of San Luis Obispo County Special Education Local Plan Area (SLEPA) member Local Education Agencies (LEAs) and uniform procedures for individual service agreements - Provision of program specialist services - Evaluation, program review, and data collection, as required - Implement the regionalized services of the Special Education Local Plan Area (SELPA): - a.
 Administer staff development programs - b.
 Coordinate program review - c.
 Supervise data collection, information management and reporting. - d.
 Coordinate curriculum and program development - e.
 Coordinate ongoing monitoring of Local Plan implementation through program review - f.
 Assign, supervise and evaluate Program Specialists and other SELPA staff - g.
-Other matters related to the representation and operation of the SELPA - Conduct the business operations for the San Luis Obispo County SELPA - Hire, supervise, evaluate, and discipline staff employed by the SELPA in support of the Local Plan - Assist in the development of the annual budget plan and annual SELPA operations budget - Allocate and distribute funds to LEAs for the operation of special education programs and services in accordance with policy - Coordinate the funds for low incidence services, equipment, and materials in accordance with established procedures - Complete reports for the San Luis Obispo County SELPA and individual districts in accordance with state priorities criteria, and Education Code Sections 56220(c)(I), 56368, 56780 - Apply for discretionary funds and other grants that become available to the San Luis Obispo County SELPA - Monitor the appropriate use of federal, state, and local funds allocated for special education programs - Prepare and submit to the State Department of Education all reports required for the San Luis Obispo County SELPA - Assist in the development and coordination of the implementation of agreements and contracts with nonpublic school/agencies providing services to students with disabilities. - Assist in the development and coordination of the implementation of agreements with other SELPAs and agencies
+Other matters related to the representation and operation of the SELPA - Conduct the business operations for the San Luis Obispo County SELPA - Hire, supervise, evaluate, and discipline staff employed by the SELPA in support of the Local Plan - Assist in the development of the annual budget plan and annual SELPA operations budget - Allocate and distribute funds to LEAs for the operation of special education programs and services in accordance with policy - Coordinate the funds for low incidence services, equipment, and materials in accordance with established procedures - Complete reports for the San Luis Obispo County SELPA and individual LEAs in accordance with State priorities criteria, and Education Code Sections 56220(c)(l), 56368, 56780 - Apply for discretionary funds and other grants that become available to the San Luis Obispo County SELPA - Monitor the appropriate use of federal, State, and local funds allocated for special education programs - Prepare and submit to the State Department of Education all reports required for the San Luis Obispo County SELPA - Assist in the development and coordination of the implementation of agreements and contracts with nonpublic school/agencies providing services to students with disabilities. - Assist in the development and coordination of the implementation of agreements with other SELPAs and agenciesAssist in the identification of special education program and service needs for the San Luis Obispo County SELPA - Provision of regionalized staff development - Resource allocation and distribution according to policy - Dispute resolution to support parents and LEAs in solving conflict - Coordination of necessary services - Other responsibilities as assigned by SELPA Governance Council

-- Assist in the identification of special education program and service needs for the San Luis Obispo County SELPA - Provision of regionalized staff development - Resource allocation and distribution according to policy - Dispute resolution to support parents and LEAs in solving conflict - Coordination of necessary services - Other responsibilities as assigned by Governing Council - Data collection and development of the management information system
+• Data collection and development of the management information system

-The San Luis Obispo SELPA coordinates program review across LEAs, conducts evaluations, and supervises data collection and development of the management information system and reporting at the state level.
+The San Luis Obispo County SELPA coordinates program review across LEAs, conducts evaluations, and supervises data collection and development of the management information system and reporting at the state level.

-56205(a)(12)(B)
+Legal Reference: 56205(a)(12)(B)

-Approved by Governing Council on January 9, 2009 Reviewed and Approved by Governing Council April 12, 2013 Reviewed and Approved by Governing Council on March 13, 2020
+Approved by SELPA Governance Council on January 9, 2009 Reviewed and Approved by SELPA Governance Council April 12, 2013 Reviewed and Approved by SELPA Governance Council on March 13, 2020 Reviewed and Approved by SELPA Governance Council on May 12, 2023

-SLOCOE & LEA REGIONAL PROGRAMS & SERVICES FUNDED BY THE SLO COUNTY SELPA LAR 19.1
+SLOCOE & LEA REGIONAL PROGRAMS & SERVICES FUNDED BY THE SLO COUNTY SELPA